-Based on observations made during the inspection, the diversity of reef biota immediately west of Paritutu Rock was typical of that seen at other local intertidal reefs in the Taranaki region.
+Overall, based on observations made during this inspection, the groundwater seep did not appear to be adversely affecting the local reef biota.
+Instead, the fluctuating sand coverage at this site (and resultant changes in habitat availability), appears to be a significant driver in rocky reef community structure.
+The diversity of reef biota immediately west of Paritutu Rock is typical of that seen at other intertidal reefs in the Taranaki region.